ericelliott/jiron/README.md

 ## JSON troubles

-JSON is a vastly popular format for mime types, and the syntax is terse, but:
+JSON is a defacto standard format for mime types, and the syntax is terse, but:

 1. It meets very few requirements for proper hypermedia support.
 2. What few hypermedia mime types for JSON that do exist tend to have far fewer affordances than HTML.